 A Familiar Location Creating Its Own History

 For many who have visited Napa over a longer period of time, memories of an old farm house in an open stretch of northern Napa where you tasted wines in the kitchen or on the back porch linger.
-This was Folie à Deux, now relocated to southern Napa.
-Beginning in 2007, Napans have watched as the Trinchero family first built a winery at this site near St. Helena, specifically where winemaker Mario Monticelli handcrafts a variety of single-vineyard wines from more than 200 estate acres in top appellations including Rutherford, Mt.Veeder, Atlas Peak and St. Helena.
+Beginning in 2007, Napans have watched as the Trinchero family first built a winery at this site near St. Helena, specifically where winemaker Mario Monticelli handcrafts a variety of single-vineyard wines from more than 100 estate acres in top appellations including Calistoga, Mt.Veeder, Atlas Peak and St. Helena.
 Some of Napa’s oldest wine caves are here, and a refurbishment of these historic spaces was completed just after a private Hospitality Center joined the winery.
-Still, through many years, it was possible to see that something special was happening, but no public tasting room was open.
-Until now.
+Still, through many years, it was possible to see that something special was happening.

 A gentle road approaches the complex through Mario’s Vineyard, with notable Cabernet Sauvignon framed by mature oaks along the roadway.
-There are 22 acres of estate vineyards setting the stage.
+There are 12 acres of estate vineyards setting the stage.
 A new/old appearing agrarian complex doesn’t begin to hint at what lies ahead through the tasting room doors.
 A traditional large round Italianate fountain is rimmed by extensive gardens with tall Canary Island palms, California-native valley oaks, live and cork oaks alongside ornamental trees such as Dogwoods, Pistache and Japanese Maple.
-Drought-tolerant plant selections create restful spaces where teak benches are artistic statements by themselves and while this may sound a bit silly, even the swirling garbage receptacle is unique and memorable.
+Drought-tolerant plant selections create restful spaces where teak benches are artistic statements by themselves.
 The tasting room is well set back from Highway 29, and its elevated positioning allows for dramatic views of surrounding vineyards.
 Both Tesla and universal charging stations are provided, and there’s likely no better place to plug in and recharge both your transport and yourself.

 Open The Door and Prepare to Linger